 So far, we have talked about the cost of obesity in terms of mortality.
 That is to say nothing about the individual costs of obesity.
-There is major stigma in our society against obesity.
+There is a major stigma in our society against obesity.
 Recent studies suggest that the prevalence of so-called “fat shaming” has increased by nearly 66 percent during the last decade.
 The prevalence of fat shaming is now comparable to racial discrimination rates in America.

 For most of these individuals, their weight is not entirely their fault.
 They want to lose weight.
 They want to be healthy.
-They to be thin.
+They want to be thin.
 But throughout their lives, they have been led astray.
 For us, this is a tragedy.

-When you dramatically reduce your calorie consumption (as you have been told to do time and time again) a little biological alarm goes off in your body.
+When you dramatically reduce your calorie consumption (as you have been told to do time and time again), a little biological alarm goes off in your body.
 Something is happening!!!
 Something different and strange and scary!!

 Your body is worried that it’s suddenly receiving dramatically less fuel and sustenance than it used to.
-It kicks into survival mode and your metabolism shifts.
+It kicks into survival mode, and your metabolism shifts.
 Your body starts craving MORE food and storing more fat.

 Our bodies strive to maintain homeostasis, also known as equilibrium or the status quo.
-Examples of this can been seen throughout our biology.
+Examples of this can be seen throughout our biology.
 Consider your body temperature.
 When you are in a hot environment, you sweat to cool the outside of your body down.
 A subtler homeostatic response can be seen when your skin flushes red during a fever.
-This happens because your small blood vessels are expanding to bring more heated blood to the surface of the body where It can cool.
+This happens because your small blood vessels are expanding to bring more heated blood to the surface of the body, where It can cool.
 Finally, shivering is a homeostatic response to cold in which your body tissues work to produce more heat.

-When you enter into a calorie deficit diet, your body cries out for more food while storing fat.
-Yes, you can lose weight under these but it requires more than a simple calorie deficit.
+When you enter into a calorie-deficit diet, your body cries out for more food while storing fat.
+Yes, you can lose weight under these, but it requires more than a simple calorie deficit.
 It requires a MEGA-calorie deficit.
 And that is exactly how most diets and weight loss programs function.

 Second, weight loss from a mega-calorie deficit almost never stays off.
 It’s just too hard to maintain such a dramatic calorie deficit for a long period of time.
 Once you end the mega-calorie deficit, all the weight you lost typically comes right back on.
 That is because your weight loss strategy was unsustainable.

 Finally, weight loss from a mega-calorie deficit is downright unhealthy.
 Starvation dieting is traumatic to the body.
-It’s brute-force assault on the status quo.
+It’s a brute-force assault on the status quo.
 It has a negative effect on your metabolism and hormone production.
 It’s also naturally self-limiting.
 When you enter into starvation mode, your body starts looking for other sources of energy.
 Eventually, it will turn to your muscle.
 This is a massive problem.
 Muscle is the most metabolically active tissue in your body.
 It’s your closest ally in burning fat.
-When you begin cannibalizing muscle during mega-calorie deficit diet, you risk passing a frightening tipping point.
+When you begin cannibalizing muscle during a mega-calorie deficit diet, you risk passing a frightening tipping point.

-So yes… calorie deficit diets have their issues.
+So yes… calorie-deficit diets have their issues.

 Luckily, there is a better way to lose weight.
 A natural way that helps you keep the weight off while reprogramming your body to behave like that of a natural thing person.